stratux/stratux-setup/README.md

 Notes:

-    - the setup script uses its own wifi service, and although there's no need to manually start and stop the it, if for some reason you do need to, e.g. debugging, use the following commands:
+    - the setup script uses its own wifi service, and although there is no need to manually start it post setup, if for some reason you do need to start and/or stop it, e.g. for debugging, use the following commands:

           service wifiap stop
           service wifiap start